huggingface/candle/README.md

 - [DINOv2](./candle-examples/examples/dinov2/): computer vision model trained
   using self-supervision (can be used for imagenet classification, depth evaluation, segmentation).
+- [BLIP](./candle-examples/examples/blip/): image to text model, can be used to generate captions for an image.

 Run them using commands like:
 ```